cmusatyalab/gammaray/README.md

 ## Description of Components

-Gamma-Ray is organized as a set of tools, described below:
+gammaray is organized as a set of tools, described below:

-1. gray-crawler - used to index a disk in preparation for introspection
+1. `gray-crawler` - used to index a disk in preparation for introspection
     * This tool is usually used offline, although it can be used online as well

-2. gray-ndb-queuer -used to asynchronously queue writes for analysis
+2. `gray-ndb-queuer` - used to asynchronously queue writes for analysis
     * This tool interfaces with a stream of writes, soon-to-be an NBD endpoint

-3. gray-inferencer - used to analyze queued writes and perform introspection
+3. `gray-inferencer` - used to analyze queued writes and perform introspection
     * This tool loads and maintains metadata in-sync with a live disk

-4. gray-fs - used to produce a FUSE file system view of the in-sync metadata
+4. `gray-fs` - used to produce a FUSE file system view of the in-sync metadata
     * This tool provides a read-only FS without mounting the real guest FS

 ## High-Level Operation